Ni Freud ni tu mamá: Music video

 The music video was directed by Scott Speer.
 The video depicts Belinda swimming in an underwater urban setting in the middle of what appears to be a storm.
 It has been reported that Belinda found singing in perflubron challenging.
 She appears to be floating in the air.
 She's also seen singing with her band.
 Near the bridge of the song, guest stars, Drew Seeley and Raven-Symoné (Belinda's friend and The Cheetah Girls 2 co-star) can be found street-dancing around Belinda.
 The video was released on October 10, 2006.
 There is a director's cut version of "Ni Freud Ni Tu Mamá" and it can be viewed on YouTube.

 With the release of "If We Were" in Europe, Belinda re-shot some scenes of her singing in English and edited the original music video with the new scenes.
 The video became quite successful in Italy, where it peaked at number 6 on the TRL Italy Countdown.
-There are two edited versions of "If We Were", both in which can be viewed on YouTube.
-Both versions clip "Ni Freud Ni Tu Mamá", but the first uses an edited version of the song, and do not show Belinda actually singing.
-The second, although, clips the parts where Belinda is not singing or the words don't need to fit, and uses new scenes, recorded in English.
+There are two edited versions of "If We Were", both of which can be viewed on YouTube.
+Both versions clip "Ni Freud Ni Tu Mamá", but the first uses an edited version of the song, and does not show Belinda actually singing.
+The second, however, clips the parts where Belinda is not singing or the words don't need to fit, and uses new scenes, recorded in English.